Fred Hill (American football): College career

 Hill played college football at the University of Southern California (USC).

 Professional career

 Hill was selected by the Philadelphia Eagles in the 1965 NFL draft and the Oakland Raiders in the 1965 AFL draft.
 He chose to join the Eagles, with whom he played at tight end and wide receiver from 1965 through 1971.

 Personal life

-In 1971, his five-year-old daughter Kim (August 11, 1966 – March 5, 2011) was diagnosed with leukemia.
+In 1971, his three-year-old daughter Kim (August 11, 1966 – March 5, 2011) was diagnosed with leukemia.
 His teammates, general manager Jim Murray, and team owner Leonard Tose rallied around the family.
 In the aftermath of her successful treatment, the team in 1972 initiated the Eagles Fly for Leukemia philanthropic program, and Hill, Murray, and teammates co-founded the very first Ronald McDonald House, which opened in Philadelphia in 1974.
 Kim Hill died in 2011.

 Hill was also active in the Fellowship of Christian Athletes.

 Hill owns several McDonald's franchises in south Orange County, California.